Turtle1331/quantum-game/README.md

 Quantum Game with Photons
 ============

+***Note**: This is a fork.
+99.9% of the credit goes to the original authors (below).
+This fork's changes consist of:*
+* *Fixing the level UI to tolerate different level sizes*
+* *Adding 5 non-puzzle levels that demonstrate unitary operations (aka rotations) on single qubits*

+*You can find the new levels in the game's menu toward the bottom (just above X Examples).
+Enjoy!*

 Quantum Game - play with photons, superposition and entanglement.
 In your browser!
 With true quantum mechanics underneath!